Dejon Brissett

-Dejon Brissett (born July 9, 1996) is a Canadian professional football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
-He is a two-time Grey Cup champion after winning with the Argonauts in 2022 and 2024.
+Dejon Brissett (born July 9, 1996) is a Canadian professional football wide receiver for the Calgary Stampeders of the Canadian Football League (CFL).
+He is a two-time Grey Cup champion after winning with the Toronto Argonauts in 2022 and 2024.
 He played college football for the Richmond Spiders and the Virginia Cavaliers.

 Early life

 Brissett is a native of Mississauga, Ontario, and primarily played basketball growing up before turning his attention to football.
 He transferred to Lake Forest Academy in Illinois for his sophomore year, where he played basketball, football, and track.
 His 46-3 triple jump was the best in 2015 by more than a foot.
 On the football field, he played wide receiver, defense, and special teams.
 Brissett ran a 4.59 40-yard dash, has a vertical leap of 35 inches, and was named the Chicago Catholic League Red Division's Offensive Player of the Year.

 College career

 Brissett began his collegiate career at Richmond.
 He made five catches for 66 yards as a sophomore in 2016.
 In the second game of his junior season, Brissett made 12 receptions for 159 yards in a 20–17 win at Colgate.
 As a junior in 2017, he made 63 receptions for 896 yards and seven touchdowns, averaging 81.5 receiving yards per game.
 Brissett was named to the First Team All-Colonial Athletic Association.
 In 2018, he made 16 receptions for 299 yards and a touchdown, averaging 99.7 yards per game.
 His season was cut short after three games after an ankle injury that he suffered on September 13 against Saint Francis (PA).
 During his Richmond career, Brissett recorded 86 receptions for 1,282 yards and nine touchdowns and returned 41 kicks for 941 yards and one touchdown.
 Brissett applied for a medical hardship waiver from the NCAA, and after receiving it decided to transfer to Virginia for his final season of eligibility, despite initially saying he was going to play at Illinois.
 He was sparingly used by the Cavaliers, playing in 12 of 14 games and contributing two receptions for 18 yards in the season.